jessicacannarozzo/PasswordPrime/README.md

 Server is up!
 localhost:3000

 to install npm:
 npm install --save

-to connect to server
+to connect to server:
 npm start
 or
 node server.js